Explore well-known territory

 Many people looking to launch a new venture may lack basic skills such as how to do a proper cash flow projection or handling accounts receivable.
 As a general rule, if you can't do or learn it yourself, find somebody who can.
-BDC consulting offers management coaching to help entrepreneurs deal with a full range of management challenges, including financial management, strategic planning, sales and marketing, operations and human resources.
+BDC Advisory Services offers management coaching to help entrepreneurs deal with a full range of management challenges, including financial management, strategic planning, sales and marketing, operations and human resources.

 Prepare a well-structured business plan

 You can have great ideas but your business needs to have a clear structure before you can get if off the ground.
 Begin with getting a business plan on paper, which will help you assess your potential, confirm your commitment to becoming an entrepreneur and win the confidence of bankers and investors.